How strong do your athletes need to be?

 The shot-putter, on the other hand, can continue to work at heavy weights and only after several years needs to move more towards specific weight training.
 The throwers would continue to increase absolute dynamic strength throughout their career, whereas this would be counter-productive for the endurance runner beyond the point of effective improvement with minimal weight gain.

 This all sounds very complicated and abstract, but it is nevertheless at the heart of training athletes.
 The simplest way to assess where you are on the general weight training playing field is to apply simple tests.
 Some of the best are the simplest.
-For example, standing long jump measures fairly accurately the leg power compared with bodyweight (power/weight ratio), or simply the ability to apply absolute dynamic strength as quickly as possible.
+For example, the standing long jump measures fairly accurately the leg power compared with bodyweight (power/weight ratio), or the ability to apply absolute dynamic strength as quickly as possible.

 The distance jumped gives a good indication of whether the athlete is strong but too heavy, light and weak or on the right line of improvement and can be used by endurance runners 0as well as the other events.
 This simple measurement can save a lot of wasted effort and time, as can measuring performance in three consecutive two-footed 'bunny' jumps, which indicates reactive strength.

 As with all aspects of a sport, success comes from the correct application of training methods and understanding how much of each ingredient you need for your particular event.
 The essence then of 'strength' training is, therefore, to be able to assess when too much of one aspect of training is no longer producing positive results.
 It is like the old endurance training argument about which is better, long slow distance training or shorter faster runs.

 The answer is in sport is neither, you need a balance of both.
 It is the same with 'strength'; know what you want and how to train for each different type, apply the schedules in a balanced way and then test each element to see if it produces the right result.